 - If your goggles get knocked off by another swimmer or loose, simply stop, adjust and keep swimming.

-- Continue to swim as far as your can to the finish and into the shallowest water possible.
+- Continue to swim as far as you can to the finish and into the shallowest water possible.

 - Flat tire-if you have never changed one, race week is a great time to practice in the comfort of your own home.
-You will need a tube that fits your wheel, tire levers, CO2 cartridges and or bike pump.
-CO2 is recommend.
+You will need a tube that fits your wheel, tire levers, CO2 cartridges, and or bike pump.
+CO2 is recommended.

 - Stomach issues could be caused by dehydration or nutrition so if you follow your training plan nutrition in the race you should avoid it unless you are dealing with extreme heat or cold weather.
 Refer to my race day nutrition suggestions.
 Energy sources that are most valuable for the athlete. so much reserve on the internet and it will vary from person to person.

-- I never heard an athletes say “bring on the wind”.
-Don’t avoid training in windy days.
+- I never heard athletes say “bring on the wind”.
+Don’t avoid training on windy days.
 Safety is a concern in extreme wind so mentally prepare.